aedenthorn/StardewValleyMods/AdvancedMeleeFramework/docs/mod-author-documentation.md

 For a full list of available sound cues, read [this page](https://stardewvalleywiki.com/Modding:Audio#Sound).
 (Not fully up-to-date with 1.6 sounds).

-For a comprehensive list of qualified item ids, I recommend [this page](https://mateusaquino.github.io/stardewids/) which has sections for each item category with qualified ids (object ids are not qualified, these should be prefixed with ``(O)``).
+For a comprehensive list of qualified item ids, I recommend [this page](https://mateusaquino.github.io/stardewids/) which has sections for each item category with qualified ids (object ids are not qualified on the site, these should be prefixed with ``(O)``).

 If at any point you want to reload all weapon packs, the mod provides a reload button which can be found in the config (default is Numpad 0).